 - 1 tsp cinnamon

-- While potatoes heat make meringue: In the bowl of an electric mixer combine egg whites, sugar and cream of tartar; set bowl over a pan of simmering water.
+While potatoes are heating, make meringue: In the bowl of an electric mixer combine egg whites, sugar and cream of tartar; set bowl over a pan of simmering water.
 Whisk until sugar is dissolved and mixture is hot, about 3 min.

 Make your holiday dinner even better with more great recipes like these: